mnindrazaka/mnindrazaka-forum/README.md

 The reducer layer adopts a [finite state machine](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/posts/widgets/PostListWidget/PostListWidget.reducer.tsx#L72-L156) to get the next state based on previous state and the action provided by the users.
 This enhance state predictability, particularly when dealing with widgets that involve multiple interactive features.

+Moreover, by using finite state machine, we can use framework like [xstate](https://xstate.js.org/) to [visualize our app flow](https://engineering.kablamo.com.au/posts/2021/finite-state-machines-and-xstate/) and use it as communication tools between engineering, designer, and product team

 ### 3.6.
 Models

 The Models layer plays a crucial role in defining the structure and shape of the data used within the Reducer layer.
 It focuses on establishing clear and consistent data models for entities such as [posts](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/posts/models.ts) and [comments](https://github.com/mnindrazaka/mnindrazaka-forum/blob/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/comments/models.ts).